 So, pack up your family, grab your binoculars and enjoy nature at these festivals!

 More than 400 species of birds, almost half of all the birds of the United States and Canada combined, occur in Southeastern Arizona, and August is an especially rewarding time to see many of them.
 Discover this abundance at Southwest Wings, Arizona’s longest-running nature festival, founded in 1991.
 Based at Cochise College in Sierra Vista, the event is minutes away from some of the most famous birding spots in the United States.
-Join the festival dinner on August 2 and hear author and keynote speaker Rick Taylor talk about southeastern Arizona specialties.
+Join the festival dinner and hear from a noted author or naturalist.

 See birds found nowhere else in the United States at Southeast Arizona Birding Festival, presented by Tucson Audubon and Zeiss.
 Enjoy expert-led half- and full-day trips, evening owling trips, photography field trips and workshops, and a free Nature Expo as well as new overnight trips.
-Stay for the August 11 keynote presentation, a humorous look at the perils and pitfalls of birding, presented by lifelong birder Bill Thompson III, co-publisher of Bird Watcher’s Digest.
+Stay for the keynote presentation, always promising an entertaining and informative topic.
 Consider staying at festival headquarters, DoubleTree by Hilton Hotel at Reid Park, in midtown Tucson near restaurants and museums.